ujjwal-9/ujjwal-9.github.io/writings.md

 [*Brain Anatomy using CT Scans*](articles/21/ct-brain-anatomy)<br/> What is a CT scan?
 Brain components visible in CT scan and their relevance.

-[*Introduction to Pydicom*](articles/20/pydicom-tutorial)<br/>This blog is a tutorial on pydicom which is a pure Python package for working with DICOM files.
-It lets you read, modify and write DICOM data in an easy “pythonic” way.
+[*Introduction to Pydicom*](articles/20/pydicom-tutorial)<br/>This blog is a tutorial on pydicom which is a pure Python package for working with Dicom files.
+It lets you read, modify and write Dicom data in an easy “pythonic” way.

-[*DICOM Standards*](articles/20/dicom-intro)<br/>What is dicom?
-What standards does it follow?OHIF Viewer Walkthrough.
+[*DICOM Standards*](articles/20/dicom-intro)<br/>What is Dicom?
+What standards does it follow?
+OHIF Viewer Walkthrough.

 [*Docker Overview*](articles/20/docker)<br/>Leveraging docker to encourage reproducibility and easy maintainace of project.